joshgallantt/Nexus/README.md

 You can use any subset of the metadata — including custom routing logic.

 ## <br> ☕️ Filtering
-By default, all events are sent to all destinations, it's up to you how you handle them.
+By default, all events are sent to all NexusDestinations, it's up to you how you handle them.

 The parameter `routingKey` is provided specifically to filter on a per event basis: